ajbleakley/register/README.md

 Running the application environment is simple:

-1. Run `composer install` to install project dependencies.
-2. Run `docker compose up -d` to build and serve the application environment.
+1. Run `docker compose up -d` to build and serve the application environment.
-3. Visit http://localhost:8000/api/ping in your web browser to verify the application is running.
+2. Visit http://localhost:8000/api/ping in your web browser to verify the application is running.

 ## Progress Summary